inspec/inspec/docs/inputs.md

 Briefly:

-inline DSL < metadata < ( cli-inupt-file or kitchen-inspec or audit-cookbook ) < cli --input
+inline DSL < metadata < ( cli-input-file or kitchen-inspec or audit-cookbook ) < cli --input

 In addition, for inherited profiles: